jreyeth/jreyeth.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Home
+---
-title: Yo, I'm Josh.
+# Yo, I'm Josh.
 I'm an artist.
----

 It's nice to meet you, too.

 ## Cool.
 What kind of art do you make?